ashrakatkh/Convolution-optimization/README.md

 # Optimized Implementation of convolution:
 The optimized implementation is based on what was implemented on CMSIS with some modifications as to be accelerated on a specific hardware.
 The HWC convolve function is firstly called with the inputs.
 There are four nested for loops: the outer loops loop over the x and y dimensions of the output matrix while the inner loops loop over the x and y dimension of the kernel.
 For every two strides, the mat-mult function is called and the pbuffer with weights of two strides are passed.
 In the mat_mult function, matrix multiplication is applied, __SMLAD_4Ux8bits function is used to imitate a unit composed of four parallel multiples and a unit of 8-bits.
+This implementation will be found in cmsis_convolve_v2.cpp in the sources directory